How To Cut A Soft Blunt Bob | Haircut Tutorial

 How To Cut A Soft Blunt Bob

-- Only cut the back wet to just underneath the crown, leaving the crown and sides to be cut dry.
-The crown tends to jump or have cowlicks, so try cutting the crown dry to allow it to lay in its most natural position before cutting.
+4. Pro Tip: Only cut the back to just underneath the crown wet.
+The crown tends to jump or have cowlicks, so cutting the crown and sides dry can allow you to see the natural position of the hair before cutting.

-- Using the Symmetry 10/10 Texturizer, chip away at the sides from the profile position—you'll be able to see the line better this way.
+7. Pro Tip: Blow dry or and flat iron the sides before cutting the section.
 Cutting the sides dry allows you to see the exact length and line, eliminating any guess work towards how the hair will lay when the client styles her hair at home.

-- Once the baseline is in, use your ARC Scissors to point cut the interior to add subtle layers and texture.
+9. Once the baseline is in, use your PARAGON II Scissors to point cut the interior to add subtle layers and texture.